|

 11) The path soon emerges from the forest at Hawkhirst where boats and canoes are stored by the lake and moored in the water.

-13) Now you have a choice to make. a) You can turn left and after a short distance you will reach the narrow footbridge you crossed earlier.
+12) At this point we followed the path through the forest which emerges at the old Tyne Valley Road again.
+There was then a choice to make. a) Turn left and after a short distance you will reach the narrow footbridge you crossed earlier.
 From there, retrace your steps to Leaplish.
 Alternatively, b) Turn right and walk up to the main road.
 Follow the road back and either turn left onto a path back down to the lake or continue along to the Caravan Park exit road and down to Leaplish Car Park.

 Note: if you take option b) as we did due to the state of the forest path, take great care along the road as some traffic travels very fast on this stretch.
 Keep on the right so you can see it coming and move onto the verge.